 Those of you who enjoy spotting our feathered friends will be spoilt for choice on your Tenerife holiday.
 Some particularly interesting and colourful species to look out for include the rare and endemic Blue Chaffinch, Ring Necked Doves, the Great Grey Shrike and the striking Hoopoe, with its unmistakable head fan.
 Most are best spied in mountainous areas, though there are large populations of waterside waders too.

 If you hanker after a sense of gentle adventure, you could go horse riding in the south of the island.
-This provides a wonderful way to appreciate some of the scenery around El Medano and Los Galletas.
+This provides a wonderful way to appreciate some of the scenery while you stay in El Medano and Los Galletas.
 There are a number of excellent English-run fincas (or horse farms) within easy striking distance of the main resort centres.

 There are still a few enclaves resisting the lure of mass tourism on Tenerife.
 One of the most interesting is El Medano, which retains an alternative vibe, thanks to its relative lack of English bars and its popularity with hippies, kitesurfers and windsurfers.
 The original capital of La Laguna is a UNESCO World Heritage site and is also well worth exploring for its Colonial architecture.